Visual Facilitator, Trainer

 Klára Keharová

-Klára is a psychologist by education and a creative soul.
-He is interested in relationships and communication and looks for ways to improve them.
-As a therapist, she works with individuals and couples, as a facilitator, she helps groups and teams to better understand each other and reach a common goal.
-However, she discovered her greatest passion in the field of visualization of ideas and visual communication.
-You can appreciate her work if you want to visually capture the progress of the action (graphic recording), use visual elements during the joint search for solutions (visual facilitation) or communicate and present with simple images.
-Her "superior discipline" is digital drawing.
-He basically doesn't let go of his iPad and can do all kinds of tricks on it, from live recording of a virtual conference to creating a cartoon video.
+Klára is a psychologist by education and a creative soul at heart.
+She is interested in relationships and communication, and looks for ways to improve them.
+As a therapist, she works with individuals and couples; as a facilitator, she helps groups and teams understand one another better and move toward a shared goal.
+Her greatest passion, however, lies in visual thinking and visual communication.
+You may appreciate her work if you want to visually capture the course of an event through graphic recording, use visual elements while jointly searching for solutions through visual facilitation, or communicate and present ideas using simple images.
+She brings her knowledge and experience from psychology into the business environment through topics such as emotional intelligence, difficult conversations, mental resilience, psychological safety in teams, and more.

 Something personal

-Lightness and creative play combined with depth and opening up of important topics.
+Lightness and creative play combined with depth and opening up important topics.

-It would be suggested to write that studying psychology and working with people in different contexts, but the honest answer is probably motherhood, which definitely confirmed to me that I know that I know nothing 😄.
-Also for that reason, my professional journey is more to facilitate the process than to train skills.
-One-size-fits-all guidelines do not work and everyone should be given the opportunity to forge their own path.
+It would be tempting to say that it was studying psychology and working with people in different contexts, but the honest answer is probably motherhood, which definitively confirmed for me that I know that I know nothing. 😄 That is also why my professional path is turning more toward process facilitation than skills training.
+Universal instructions do not work, and everyone should have the opportunity to make their own way forward.

 3) Why do you work for humancraft?

-A great team of people who support and inspire each other.
+Because of the great team of people who support and inspire one another.

-For me, the challenge in every single project is to respect HC values and quality standards and at the same time not lose myself and my added value.
+For me, the challenge in every single project is to honour humancraft’s values and quality standards while not losing myself and my own added value.

-I would probably formulate the question in the opposite way, it seems to me that as I develop and advance, I also change and shape my work path.
-I somehow manage to create opportunities based on what I have discovered.
+I would probably phrase the question the other way around.
+It seems to me that as I develop and move forward, I also change and shape my professional path.
+Somehow, I manage to create opportunities based on whatever new things I have discovered.

-The new challenges of a changing world, where, in my opinion, the basis is to create a safe environment in which people can use their potential.
-Therefore, in my opinion, work with self-reflection, atmosphere and relationships in the team is essential.
-For me, HC is a group of people who see further and want to go deeper.
-Authentically and with respect for people.
+The new challenges of a changing world, where I believe the foundation is to create a safe environment in which people can use their potential.
+That is why, for me, working with self-reflection, atmosphere, and relationships within a team is essential. humancraft is, to me, a group of people who see further and want to go deeper — authentically and with respect for people.